cookiecutter/cookiecutter-django/docs/deployment-on-pythonanywhere.rst

     mkvirtualenv --python=/usr/bin/python3.10 my-project-name
     pip install -r requirements/production.txt  # may take a few minutes

+.. note:: We're creating the virtualenv using Python 3.10 (``--python=/usr/bin/python3.10```), although Cookiecutter Django generates a project for Python 3.11.
+This is because, at time of writing, PythonAnywhere only supports Python 3.10.
+It shouldn't be a problem, but if is, you may try changing the Python version to 3.11 and see if it works.
+If it does, please let us know, or even better, submit a pull request to update this section.

 Setting environment variables in the console
 --------------------------------------------